When you must consult

 - has its own technical means, equipment and organisational structure that allow it to carry out its function

 An accountancy firm of 100 employees is suffering losses and needs to make big job cuts in the next month.
-The employer identifies 25 roles for redundancy.
+The employer identifies 25 employees at risk of redundancy.

-Because they’re planning to make more than 20 redundancies in the same establishment within 90 days, they will need to hold collective consultation.
+Because they're planning to make 20 or more redundancies in the same establishment within 90 days, they will need to hold collective consultation.

 You should still consider collectively consulting staff even if you do not have to, as it helps to cover all options before making decisions.